np-core/np-signal/README.md

     the native argument `-profile`

-    --config                select a configuration from the configs subdirectory of the pipeline -profile                select an resource and execution profile from the config file
+    --config                select a configuration from the configs subdirectory of the pipeline --container             path to container file or docker tag to provision pipeline -profile                select an resource and execution profile from the config file